AngelShainy/Project_Management_Dashboard/README.md

 Completion percentage
 Projects by month or year

-Power Query Transformations
+Power Query Transformations:

 Removed duplicates and null values
 Corrected data types
 Created calculated columns for timelines
 Standardized status and phase fields

-How to Use
+How to Use:

 Download the pbix file from the repository
 Open it in Power BI Desktop